Wellesley College Summer Term 2017

 Please See Calendar for Registration Dates

-Note: Classes will not be held on Wednesday, July 4th.
-Faculty may arrange for a make-up.
+Note: Classes will not be held on Tuesday, July 4th.
+The Campus is closed that day.
+Faculty may arrange for a make-up lecture.

 Payment Deadlines (Tuition and Housing)